SJTU-IPADS/SQLDriller/README.md

 ```shell
 ./click_to_run/dataset_refine_view_progress.sh {spider/bird} train
 ```
 If this script outputs that some processes are somehow aborted and need to be resumed, you can resume them by running the recommended command it outputs.
-Example command:
+Example like:
 ```shell
 ./click_to_run/dataset_refine.sh {spider/bird} train --resume {partition_id}
 ```